hacks-guide/Guide-WiiU/docs/troubleshooting/recover-ios.md

 1. Type in the IP address displayed by your Wii U in the `Host` field at the top of the window and click on `Quickconnect`
 1. In FileZilla, navigate to `/slccmpt01/title/00000001`
 1. Go to [this page](troubleshooting/ios-folders) to see which folder/ticket you need to delete
-1. Delete the corresponding folder of the IOS you want to recover
+1. Delete the corresponding folders of the IOSes you want to recover
 1. Navigate to `/slccmpt01/ticket/00000001`
-1. Delete the corresponding `.tik` file of the IOS you want to recover
+1. Delete the corresponding `.tik` files of the IOSes you want to recover
 1. Launch the previously downloaded `overwrite-wiiu-titlehash.exe` file
 1. Type in your Wii U's IP address and press Enter
 1. Wait for it to finish what it's doing